U.S. Fed awards most reverse repos in 2-1/2 weeks

-NEW YORK, Nov 19 (Reuters) - The Federal Reserve awarded $167.38 billion in overnight fixed-rate reverse repurchase agreements on Wednesday at an interest rate of 0.07 percent to 39 bidders, according to the New York Federal Reserve website.
+NEW YORK (Reuters) - The Federal Reserve awarded $167.38 billion in overnight fixed-rate reverse repurchase agreements on Wednesday at an interest rate of 0.07 percent to 39 bidders, according to the New York Federal Reserve website.

 This compared with the $158.32 billion awarded to 38 bidders on Tuesday at an interest rate of 0.07 percent.